 "Even though Mom/Dad didn't praise me when I got good grades, I choose to take delight in my accomplishments now."

 The healing process becomes trickier when there are no clear memories of the painful lack of some positive emotion.
-Rather, the positive emotion was never there to even want.
-There was just the life-long lack.
+Rather, the positive emotion was never there even to want.
+There was just the lifelong lack.
 Since there are no specific memories to deal with, it can be harder to figure out what to tap on.
-You might try tapping on "even though I never received love," for instance, but I have not found that to work too quickly.
+You might try tapping on "Even though I never received love," for instance, but I have not found that to work too quickly.
 It's worth trying (maybe combined with the Choices Method), but that approach tends to be slow going.